lallo-unitn/WEB_ARC_assignments/README.md

 # WEB_ARC_assignments
 A repo containing the web arch.
 [2022/23] assignments.
-This codes are not indented to be used in a real life scenario since they suffer from HEAVY security and design issues.
-This codes are to be used for teaching purposes only.
+This code is not indented to be used in a real life scenario since it suffer from HEAVY security and design issues.
+This code is to be used for teaching purposes only.